 - Sexaholics Anonymous

-Individual and group counseling methods have proven effective at treating those who are addicted to sex.
-Additionally, marriage counseling could be beneficial to help patients and their partners to cope with the fear, deception, lies and other devastation that has resulted from a sexual addiction.
+Individual and group counseling methods have proven effective in treating those who struggle with sex addiction.
+Marriage counseling can help patients and their partners cope with the fear, deception, lies, and other devastation that may result from sexual addiction.

-Many different faith based treatment programs can be found to provide counseling, support and spiritual therapy that will reduce or assist with the devastation of sexual addictions.
-Pastoral counseling, prayer sessions, bible studies and individual support groups can work to restore your religious faith which in turn can reduce a sexual addiction.
+Many faith-based treatment programs can provide counseling, support, and spiritual therapy that helps reduce or assist with the devastation of sexual addiction.
+Pastoral counseling, prayer sessions, bible studies, and individual support groups can help restore your religious faith, which in turn, may help reduce symptoms of sexual addiction.

-Various methods of psychotherapy such as cognitive-behavioral therapy (CBT) can lead an individual who overly thinks about sex and reacts with poor behaviors to learn new ways of thinking and of reacting.
-This therapy may consists of teaching an individual a positive way to react to sexual desires such as with a loved one or by transferring thoughts to a more productive, non-sexual, activity.
+Various methods of psychotherapy such as cognitive-behavioral therapy (CBT) can teach an individual how to improve negative thoughts and behaviors driving their sex addiction.
+CBT may consist of teaching an individual positive ways to react to sexual desires such as with a loved one, or by transferring thoughts to a more productive, non-sexual, activity.

 If your sex addiction is the result of depression, there are medications that can help.
 If you use sex as a way to reduce stress or anxiety, there are medications that can help with that as well.
-Severe sex addicts are also able to be given certain types hormonal medications that will reduce sexuality, hinder sexual urges and eliminate or greatly reduce compulsive behaviors.
+Those with severe cases of sex addiction may be prescribed hormonal medications that help reduce sexuality, hinder sexual urges, and eliminate or greatly reduce compulsive behaviors.

 When left untreated, sex addiction can destroy your physical, mental, and emotional health, and cause serious problems with your family, relationships, career, and overall well-being.
 Getting professional treatment for sex addiction today can help you turn your life around, and provide you with the valuable skills you need to live a healthy, fulfilling lifestyle without addiction.